omgnetwork/elixir-omg/docs/fee_design.md

 Q2: How often does a fee exit get called?
-> (From Jeremy) I think this is for the operator to decide.
+> This is for the operator to decide.
 We probably want to do this based upon finance requirements and risk management.

 Q3: Since smart contract is not checking the fee logic, how do we do with in-flight exit transaction that does not follow the fee rule?